luicfrr/react-native-vision-camera-face-detector/README.md

 Then you need to add `react-native-worklets-core` plugin to `babel.config.js`.
 More details [here](https://react-native-vision-camera.com/docs/guides/frame-processors#react-native-worklets-core).

+## 🪲 Knowing Bugs

+There's a [bug](https://github.com/mrousavy/react-native-vision-camera/issues/3362) on Skia Frame Processor that may cause a Black Screen on some Android Devices.
+This Black Screen bug can be easily fixed with [this trick](https://github.com/mrousavy/react-native-vision-camera/issues/3362#issuecomment-2624299305) but it makes Frame drawings to be in incorrect orientation.

 ## 💡 Usage

 Recommended way (see [Example App](https://github.com/luicfrr/react-native-vision-camera-face-detector/blob/main/example/src/index.tsx) for Skia usage):